MIPT-Oulu/3DHistoGrading/README.md

 * Load Mask on top of visualized dataset (mask should be registered with the dataset)
 * Automatically estimate surface grade from center of the sample
 * Automatic segmentation of bone-cartilage -interface using CNTK

-Features that are on development:
 * 3D volume-of-interest selection
-* Automatic bone and cartilage segmentation
+* Automatic bone (calcified tissues) and articular cartilage segmentation
-  * False positive suppression
-* Automatic segmentation of cartilage into different zones
+* Automatic segmentation of different analysis zones (surface cartilage, deep cartilage and calcified tissue)
 * Automatic grading from different osteochondral zones

 ## Outputs
-OA grade from analysed sample.
+* OA grade from analysed sample
+* Extracted analysis volumes can be saved as separate datasets
+* Automatically segmented calcified tissue mask can be saved

 ## Examples
 Example images from 3D rendering and 2D viewing osteochondral sample.